boazbk/tcs/lec_08a_restricted_models.md

 But it also gives rise to some nasty surprises, such as the attacks described in  [this page](http://hacking-printers.net/wiki/index.php/PostScript) ranging from using infinite loops as a denial of service attack, to accessing the printer's file system.

 An interesting recent example of the pitfalls of Turing-completeness arose in the context of the cryptocurrency [Ethereum](https://www.ethereum.org/).
-The distinguishing feature of this currency is the ability to design "smart contract" using an expressive (and in particular Turing-complete) language.
+The distinguishing feature of this currency is the ability to design "smart contracts" using an expressive (and in particular Turing-complete) language.
 In our current "human operated" economy, Alice and Bob might  sign a contract to  agree that if condition X happens then they will jointly invest in Charlie's company.
 Ethereum allows Alice and Bob to create a joint venture where Alice and Bob pool their funds together into an account that will be governed by some program $P$ that  decides under what conditions it disburses funds from it.
 For example, one could imagine a piece of code that interacts between Alice, Bob, and some program running on Bob's car that allows Alice to rent out Bob's car without any human intervention or overhead.